i-e-b/MiniWeb/README.md

 in a small final APK.
 The app plus example pages comes to around 50KB when built in release mode.

+### Road-map

+- [ ] **Overlay** - Draw a new view over the current one.
+Clicking outside of the new view, or clicking 'back' reloads the original view without the overlay.
+- [ ] Implement something big (or at least non-trivial) in this.
+Add anything found to be missing
+- [ ] Hooks for 'wallet' service, hot code loading / live updates.

 ## How it works

 The app is based around a set of self registering "controllers".
 These are classes